 - Edgestitch the webbing in place through all the layers: webbing, pocket and front panel.
 As shown in the drawing below, your stitching should go up one side, cross over just below the binding, then continue down the opposite side.
 Our drawing has the thread highlighted (rather than matching) so you can see its path.

-- Find the Key Fob Clamp.
-Slip one in of the webbing/ribbon into the clamp.
+- Find the key fob clamp.
+Slip one end of the webbing/ribbon into the clamp.
 Don’t completely squeeze the clamp shut yet.
 Simply set the webbing/ribbon in place and apply enough pressure to the clamp to hold it closed.

 - Pin the raw end of the webbing/ribbon to the exact center of the top raw edge of the front panel.
 This should put this top portion of the clasp unit directly in line with the bottom clasp unit already stitched in place on the pocket.